-there are 3,633,072 "inadequate" units in rural America, but no one knows the real condition of these units.
+serves to hinder any rational policy.
+The census states that there are 3,633,072 "inadequate" units in rural America, but no one knows the real condition of these units.
 That is, how many are "rehabable".
-There are not even definitions of what a "standard" unit is or what constitutes a "rehabable" unit.
-While it is clear that the retention of the salvageable housing stock is a desirable and necessary goal in rural as well as urban America, the absence of a coherent national development policy impedes the assessment of the role of rehabilitation in a rural housing strategy.
+There are not even definitions of what a " standard" unit is or what constitutes a "rehabable" unit.
+While it is clear that the retention of the salvageable housing stock is a desirable and necessary goal in rural as well as urban America, the absence of a coherent national development policy impedes the assessment of the role of repair/rehabilitation in a rural housing strategy.

-Obviously, rehabilitation is only one element in the formation of an overall, rational development plan for rural areas.
-By itself, rehabilitation could never be totally effective.
-As part of a comprehensive development program including all forms of rural housing, rehabilitation can help meet the tremendous need for liveable units in rural areas.
+Obviously, repair/rehabilitation is only one element in the formation of an overall, rational development plan for rural areas.
+By itself, a repair program cannot be seriously considered as a housing strategy.